Sensory Theory by Laird (1985)

 Adding to the senses, there are two other powerful senses; Vestibular sense of movement and balance that provides information of the position of head and body with the earth’s surface and the Proprioception sense of joint and muscle that provides information about the placement of the body parts and what they are doing.
 Using kinaesthetic methods that involve motor movements, games involving jumping rope or clapping hands while adding songs related to concepts are some strategies suited to improve learning.

 Moreover, the strategies behind Multisensory learning are supported by Garner’s theory of multiple intelligences that states the traditional notions of learning and intelligence are too limited and Gardner proposes that people can have proficiencies in different kinds of intelligence.
-Teaching students in a way that matches their intellectual strengths and enable them to grasp all subjects.
+Teaching students in a way that matches their intellectual strengths and enables them to grasp all subjects.
+Have you wondered what your students learning preferences are so you can make more engaging lessons?
+The VAK Learner Types Quiz can help you get an idea about their preferences.

 Our sensory system of information affects the ability to modulate sensory information that makes us able to adjust to circumstances.
-Sensory information also relates to a person’s state of alertness and influences emotional interaction to stimulate our learning ability and practical system of our senses.
-Using multi-sensory activities to teach reading skills can help engage students in your lessons, particularly if you’re teaching struggling or reluctant readers.
+Sensory information also relates to a person’s state of alertness and influences emotional interaction to stimulate our learning ability and the practical system of our senses.
+Using multi-sensory activities to teach reading skills can help engage students in your lessons, particularly if you’re teaching sensory or physically impaired students.